Emulex to pay Broadcom fees in partial settlement

+* Pan american silver announces unaudited net earnings of $101.8 million ($0.66 per share) in 2016 and increases the quarterly dividend

-NEW YORK Emulex Corp ELX.N has agreed to pay Broadcom Corp BRCM.O a $58 million license fee in a partial settlement of patent infringement litigation.
+NEW YORK, July 5 Emulex Corp has agreed to pay Broadcom Corp a $58 million license fee in a partial settlement of patent infringement litigation.

 The companies said on Thursday that the agreement would result in the dismissal of some Broadcom patent infringement claims against Emulex in the U.S. district court in Santa Ana, California.